elevai-cx/elevai-connect/README.md

 This project aims to provide a core set of Amazon Connect features that can then be extended in 3 ways.

-1. By the user using the ARNs provided in Parameter Store to any IaC of your choosing
+1. By using the ARNs provided in Parameter Store to any IaC of your choosing
-2. By the user using the ./custom folder to develop customer features via Pulumi
+2. By using the ./custom folder to develop customer features via Pulumi
 3. Through additional modules that will be developed over time.

-The current feature available in this version are detailed below.
+The current features available in this version are detailed below.
 These gaps can be configured as you see fit (Console / IaC), the gaps will be resolved over time when the resource can be configured via IaC (See an improvement?
 Why not [Contribute](CONTRIBUTING.md))

 | Feature                              | Included |
 | ------------------------------------ | -------- |